 Let us begin the learning by understanding what allergic rhinitis is, shall we?

 Allergic rhinitis is a common problem in urban spaces causing inflammation and sensitivity in your nasal airways.
 The problem arises due to contact with allergens such as dust or pollen.

-Your body’s immune system produces histamine to combat the allergen causing itchy eyes and a runny nose as side effects.
+Your body’s immune system produces histaminei XA chemical compound produced by the immune system to combat foreign substances or infections, which cause inflammation or a runny nose. to combat the allergen causing itchy eyes and a runny nose as side effects.

 Allergic Rhinitis also occurs as a result of environmental pollutants, stress, a bad diet which make your respiratory and nervous systems sensitive leading to allergic rhinitis.

 Allergic rhinitis affects children and adults alike.
 Around 10%-30% adults suffer from it worldwide whereas it affects 40% children.

 In 2019, a cross-sectional study was carried out in 21 primary schools to investigate the prevalence and associated risk factors of allergic rhinitis.
 The study utilized the International Study of Asthma and Allergies in Childhood-based questionnaires and the findings revealed that the prevalence of cumulative allergic rhinitis among the 3,836 children aged 6 to 12 years in Budapest was 36.2%.

 The allergen is a foreign substance which is pollen in the case of allergic rhinitis.
 Your body’s way of responding to the allergen is called allergy or allergic rhinitis.